ColoredCow/portal/docs/development_guideline.md

 ## Working in a `submodule` repo

 1. Updating the submodules with lastest changes
-    * However, you can use these commands to update submodule individually.
+    * However, you can use these commands to pull updates from the latest develop on submodule individually.

         ```sh
         cd project/Modules/MODULENAME
         git checkout develop            # switch to develop branch